compwron/compwron.github.io/_posts/2017-09-28-strangeloop.md

 * harry potter
 * hermione competent!
 * nature of power...
-* we dismiss tech things because we dont understand thhem.... "not built here"
+* we dismiss tech things because we don't understand thhem.... "not built here"
-* "i dont know -> no one knows"
+* "i don't know -> no one knows"
 * "Ideas are bigger on the inside. there's more to it- history, and reasons"
 * knowig a thing's name gives you power of it
 * "being dismissive of a thing in tech... makes me certain that I don't understand it!"

 "Why not haskell?"
 Rebecca!

-* mi m f runs local meetup, goes to other meetups :)
-* mi- jared at dinner...
+* mi- Jrd at dinner...
 "Michelle doesnt want to" not very consultant O.o
 * PIP unknown, MJ said, Durling...
 * sometimes the pitch is bad- haskell
-* could I interest you in some monoids or applicitive functors
+* could I interest you in some monoids or applicative functors
 * help solve their current problems, not the ones we think they have
-* javascript jokes like php kkes
+* javascript jokes like php jokes
 * abelian monoid
 * twilio tour was cool, should do
 * the wrong place to start- abelian monad